Home » Is Parrot Poop Supposed To Smell Bad?

 Internal Parasites

-This should be added to a clean water supply for up to 7 days, and the bird’s cage must undergo a deep clean to remove any traces of the Giardia parasite.
+If a parrot has giardiasis, a vet will prescribe a soluble antiprotozoal medication.
+This should be added to clean water for up to 7 days.
+The cage must undergo deep cleaning to remove the Giardia parasite.

 Internal Bleeding

-• Damage to the cloaca, including prolapse, due to chronic egg laying.
+• Damage to the cloaca, including prolapse due to chronic egg laying.

 • Consumption or inhalation of toxins.